Russian detained in Marseille for Euro 2016 hooliganism

 The clashes left 35 people injured, including two England fans who suffered serious injuries.

-French authorities had for months been seeking the suspect, who along with several other Russian hooligans is accused of attacking 51-year-old England supporter Andrew Bache.
+French authorities had for months been seeking the suspect, who along with several other Russian hooligans is accused of attacking 51-year-old England fan Andrew Bache.

 Bache was left paralysed on the left-hand side of his body after being hit around the head with an iron bar.